srnichols/StampsPattern/docs/DATA_STRATEGY_PLAN.md

 }
 ```

-Example B — Platinum for one CELL (Cosmos multi-write):
+Example B, Platinum for one CELL (Cosmos multi-write):

 ```json
 {